I hope that everyone is having a good week, even if it is

 Outside of those things, I cannot think of anything else

-Because my attention was grabbed relatively quickly and held
+Because my attention was captured quickly and held all the

 Although I did like the book, there are some issues.